Experience the best Top road trips around the USA now (updated 2021)

 Traveling the Pacific Coast Highway from San Francisco to Mendocino City

 Most visitors wanting to travel the coastal route end up taking Highway 1 from LA to San Francisco or the other way around.
 But, I think the most scenic routes along Highway 1 a visitor should take should be traveling north from San Francisco all the way to Mendocino City.
-A less traveled route on the coastal highway, the landscape is beautiful with jagged cliffs, long stretches of beaches and stunning coastal views along the way.
+A classic west coast road trip, this route is less traveled on coastal Highway 1.
+The landscape on this journey is simply stunning with jagged cliffs, long stretches of beaches and magnificent coastal views that you will pass along the way.
 Some of the best spots to take a break and check out some highlights include: visiting Point Reyes National Seashore and close by Point Reyes Station, the Russian fort in Sonoma called Fort Ross, the gorgeous coastal tidepools at Point Arena and then to the lovely historic town of Mendocino city and even just a little north to Fort Bragg and the cool glass sand beach.
+When you get to Mendocino relax and take it slow exploring the city, take a coastal hike, or check out this cool and fun garden in the heart of town.

 When you get to Mendocino City, make sure you spend some time to explore the scenic coastal trails and enjoy the wonderful galleries and shops downtown.
 Try to get up early and greet the sunrise along the Mendocino coast or explore some of the fun and quirky parts of the historic district in town.